 And the crunchy crispy breadcrumbiness.
 It is the deal sealer.

 How did I do, did I convince you?
 Hope so!
-If it’s for a Tuesday or Friday in September or a special Thursday in November… you gotta try this recipe my friends.
+If it’s for a Tuesday or Friday in September or a special Thursday in November… you gotta try this healthy mac and cheese recipe my friends.
 You won’t be disappointed.
 Please let me know if you do by coming back and leaving a comment below!

 - 4 cups cubed butternut squash, about 1 ¼ pounds